LLNL/units/python/README.md

 ### Future plans

-Uncertain measurements will likely be added, along with some math operations on measurements (floor, ceil, round, etc).
+Uncertain measurements will likely be added, potentially some trig functions on measurements.
 Also some more commodity operations, and x12 and r20 unit types.

 ## Contributions